avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 [ACP-103](../103-dynamic-fees/README.md) proposes a dynamic fee mechanism for transactions on the P-Chain.
 This mechanism is repurposed with minor modifications for the active L1 validator continuous fee.

-At activation, the number of excess active Subnet Validators $x$ is set to `0`.
+At activation, the number of excess active L1 validators $x$ is set to `0`.

 The fee rate per second for an active L1 validator is: